LightspeedAC/ScoreTrackerPlugin/README.md

 # ScoreTrackerPlugin
 An [AssettoServer](https://github.com/compujuckel/AssettoServer) plugin that will track overtake scores, drift scores, and lap times.
 Each player and their top score/lap time will be stored in the root folder of your server under `score-tracker`.
+The plugin will then display all those entries on your servers web page at `http://{ip}:{port}/scores` or `http://{ip}:{port}/laptimes`.

 #### Note: While this plugin does work and serve its functionality, some clients seem to not send a packet but rather encode it into a chat message that the server can still see, this plugin just doesn't know about that chat message yet.
 Lap times aren't fully implemented, it seemed to work on Nordschleife so I stopped there.
 Should any problems arrise I can do my best to fix them.